 Tortoise vision is better than human vision in certain ways.
-For example, they have better night vision than humans because they have more rods in their eyes.
+For example, tortoises have better night vision than humans because they have more rods in their eyes.

-Photoreceptors, which are the cells located in the retinas, contain rods and cones.
-Cones are in charge of color reception, but rods are sensitive to light.
+Photoreceptors (the cells located in the retinas) contain rods and cones.
+Cones are responsible for color reception, but rods are sensitive to light.

-The more rods a creature has in its eyes, the better it can sense light, even in the dark.
+The more rods an animal has in its eyes, the better it can sense light, even in complete darkness.
 Tortoises can see ultraviolet light because they have more color receptors than humans.

 Because tortoises’ eyes are far apart, they have superior peripheral vision to humans.
 Although humans can forage like tortoises, we’re much better suited to working with binocular eyes like predatory animals.